DEVBRATDUBEY/android-challenge/README.md

 ![Clean / Hexagonal Architecture][architecture]

 - **Core:** Keep the domain rules (which in this case are none), models and aggregations models.
-- **Date:** Responsible for any data used in the application.
+- **Data:** Responsible for any data used in the application.
 Uses the Repository pattern.
 - **Ui (View + Presenter):** Responsible views.
 It is also responsible for the presentation (Presenter).

 Obs: **Where is the Interactors in Core Layer?** I did not think it was necessary.
 I wanted to show my skills, but still want to keep as simple as possible.